lintonmack/course/week10/lesson1_part4.md

 Done?
 Ask for a code review.

 8. Run your tests.
-You should fail with `TypeError: usersControllers.login is not a function`.
+You should fail with `Cannot find module '../controllers/usersControllers.js' from 'Users.test.js'`.

 ## Add, commit and push